Hydra: Resilient and Highly Available Remote Memory: Background and Motivation

-The probability of failure or temporary unavailability is higher in a large memory-disaggregated cluster, since memory is being accessed remotely.
+The probability of failure or temporary unavailability is higher in a large remote-memory cluster, since memory is being accessed remotely.
 To illustrate possible performance penalties in the presence of such unpredictable events, we consider a resilience solution from the existing literature \cite{infiniswap}, where each page is asynchronously backed up to a local SSD.
 We run transaction processing benchmark TPC-C \cite{tpc-c} on an in-memory database system, VoltDB \cite{voltdb}.
 We set VoltDB's available memory to 50\% of its peak memory to force remote paging for up to 50\% of its working set.

-\paragraph{\textbf{ 1.
-Remote Failures and Evictions}} Machine failures are the norm in large-scale clusters \cite{google-trace1}.
+\paragraph{\textbf{1.
+Remote Failures and Evictions}} Machine failures are the norm in large-scale clusters where thousands of machines crash over a year due to a variety of reasons, including software and hardware failures~\cite{google-trace1, hadoop-availability, google-future, unavailability-study}.
+Concurrent failures within a rack or network segments are quite common and typically occur dozens of times a year.
+Even cluster-wide power outage is not uncommon -- occurs once or twice per year in a given data center.
+For example, during a recent cluster-wide power outage in Google Cloud, around 23\% of the machines were unavailable for hours~\cite{google-outage}.

 Without redundancy, applications relying on remote memory may fail when a remote machine fails or remote memory pages are evicted.
-Because disk operations are significantly slower than the latency requirement of memory disaggregation, disk-based fault-tolerance is also far from being practical.
-In the presence of a remote failure, VoltDB experiences almost 90\% cascading throughput loss (Figure~\ref{fig:disk-failure}); throughput recovery takes a long time after the failure happens.
+As disk operations are significantly slower than the latency requirement of remote memory, disk-based fault-tolerance is far from being practical.
+In the presence of a remote failure, VoltDB experiences almost 90\% throughput loss (Figure~\ref{fig:disk-failure}); throughput recovery takes a long time after the failure happens.

-\paragraph{\textbf{ 2.
-Background Network Load}} Network load throughout a large cluster can experience significant fluctuations \cite{dc-traffic, tail-scale}, which can inflate RDMA latency and application-level stragglers, causing unpredictable performance issues \cite{frdma}.
+\paragraph{\textbf{2.
+Background Network Load}} Network load throughout a large cluster can experience significant fluctuations \cite{dc-traffic, tail-scale}, which can inflate RDMA latency and application-level stragglers, causing unpredictable performance issues \cite{frdma, justitia}.
 In the presence of an induced bandwidth-intensive background load, VoltDB throughput drops by about 50\% (Figure~\ref{fig:disk-load}).